 Designer: To be appraised.

-Manufacturer: Télé-Ambiance, France.
+Manufacturer: Télé-Ambiance, Paris, France.

 These table lamps were known as TV-lamps because they were made to place on top of a black and white TV to give some contrast light.
-Some brands of TV’s had these lamps build-in.
+Some brands of TV’s had these lamps built-in.
 The Belgium SBR (Société Belge Radio) was such a company, they made it standard in every television.